hubsterio/docs/docs/quickstarts/1_webhooks.rst

       - 10 seconds

 .. warning::
-    Once all retries attempts have been exhausted, Hubster will send a notification to the tenant account holder with details to as to why the endpoint has failed.
+    Once all retries attempts are exhausted, Hubster will send a **notification** to the tenant account holder with details to as to why the endpoint failed.
 It is up to the the account holder to rectify their integration issue.